"RRR" is a phenomenon in its native India, but now it is also winning over audiences around the globe and especially in the U.S.

 India consistently produces about twice as many films as the U.S. and American audiences are starting to embrace these films thanks to streaming services such as Netflix and Prime that carry hundreds of titles.

 Back in May, the film "RRR" was in the top ten most watched Netflix movies and now it is the most-watched non-English language film on the streaming service.
-(NOTE: The Netflix version is in Hindu and not its native Telugu.)
+(NOTE: The Netflix version is in Hindi and not its native Telugu.)
 This has stirred industry talk that the film might draw some Oscar love next year.
 It’s been two decades since India has had a film nominated for a Best Foreign Language Film by the Academy (the last one was "Lagaan" in 2001).

 "RRR" is India’s most expensive movie to date and one of its highest grossing.
 It is inspired by a pair of historical figures but delivers more fantasy than facts as it serves up a bromance between two men (N.T.
 Rama Rao Jr. and Ram Charan Teja, the descendants of Indian acting dynasties) who seem to be fighting on opposing sides.
 One is a villager rebelling against his British colonizers while the other is working for them.
 It’s a three-hour saga — not an unusual length for an Indian film — featuring ridiculously gorgeous stars, crazy action set pieces, an evil empire, melodrama to swoon over and, of course, musical numbers that are absolutely irresistible.